 This isn’t really a discount.
 But it’s an opportunity for you to sit down with Nationwide and make sure you’re getting every discount you qualify for.

-Help Nationwide save the planet by opting electronic invoicing and receive the paperless billing discount.
+Help save the planet by opting electronic invoicing and receive the paperless billing discount.
 You’ll see fewer bill piles and more money in your bank account.
 Just log into your account to edit your preferences and select “Go Paperless.”

 Filing an Auto Claim

-You can file an auto insurance claim by either going to Nationwide’s website, using the mobile app, or by calling (800) 421-3535.
+You can file an auto insurance claim by either going to going to the website, using the mobile app, or by calling (800) 421-3535.
 From there, you’ll be able to document the events of the accident.
 After you file the claim, your damages are assessed, and necessary repairs identified.
 Then, they’ll help you find a local repair shop and pay you the right amount so you can get your car back on the road.

 Nationwide is an excellent choice for auto insurance, with many coverage options.
 These include some that aren’t always available with other insurers, like guaranteed asset protection (GAP).
 And if you’re worried about high rates, discounts like SmartRide and SmartMiles can significantly lower your premium.
 Finally, the claims process is simple and can be done either over the phone, via the mobile app, or with the company’s online services.

 Nationwide Homeowners Insurance

 Nationwide is the eighth-largest home insurance provider in the United States.
 It also appeared on J.D.
 Power’s 2021 homeowners satisfaction study, with a score of 812, which ranks them 14th in the country.

 Nationwide has a wide array of homeowners insurance coverages that help protect your home and everything in it.
-Here’s a complete list of the types of homeowners insurance coverages available:
+Here’s a complete list of the types of homeowners coverages available:

 - Dwelling.
 Covers the physical structure of your house.
 This includes walls, floors, and your roof.